mjreno/modflow6-nc-demo/README.md

 With both input and output NetCDF files the file organization is directly related to its intended use.
-Input files are internal and, similar to ascii inputs, contain data related to configuration, references to other objects, grid descriptions, hydrologic parameters and initial conditions.
-The output file should contain timeseries simulation output, suitable for post-processing and visualization.
+Input files are internal and, similar to ascii inputs, contain data related to configuration, references to other objects, grid descriptions, hydrologic parameters, initial conditions and dynamic stress data.
+The output file should primarily contain gridded timeseries simulation output, suitable for post-processing and visualization.

 NetCDF inputs:
+- A configuration and input file, directly comparable to ASCII input files
 - Modflow 6 attributes refer to parameter definitions
 - Variables related to options/configuration, grid descriptions, hydrologic parameters, stress data, etc.
 - Data structured to support input processing
-- No time dimension
+- No time dimension or timeseries data other than input filenames and timeseries names
 - Possible future aggregation into larger simulation scoped files that support netcdf groups

 NetCDF outputs:
 - Supported option regardless of input source (ASCII/NetCDF)
 - Conventions compliance (CF conventions/UGRID as relevant) [cfconventions-1.11](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.11/cf-conventions.pdf) [UGRID-1.0](https://ugrid-conventions.github.io/ugrid-conventions/)
-- Output (selectable) parameters of interest to the modeling scenario
+- Output (selectable per package?) parameters of interest to the modeling scenario
 - Parameters annotated with relevant external convention attributes [standard-names](https://cfconventions.org/Data/cf-standard-names/current/build/cf-standard-name-table.html)
 - Gridded, timeseries datasets, regardless of input discretization (except when not possible)
 - CRS information and Grid mapping variables, when relevant